oplS17projects/Fake-News/README.md

 Jacob Adamson (@jake-the-human)

 - [ ] Markov Model Object
+      - Which mean I will take the input and transform it in to the data need for the object
 - [ ] Unit Tests
+      - Validating both the Markov Model Object and any parsing function we write
 - [ ] Evaluator
+      -
 <!-- Links -->
 [schedule]: https://github.com/oplS17projects/FP-Schedule
 [markdown]: https://help.github.com/articles/markdown-basics/